chuanxun/StructurePrototypeAnalysisPackage/README.md

 attributes.
 The analyzed_structures.db is in atomic simulation environment (ASE) database format for atoms.
 You can easily read and analyze these structures through ASE.
 You can also add and store properties you are interested in.
-This function is very useful for screening out good functional materials.
+This functionality is very useful for screening out good functional materials.
 SPAP can also write structures in cif and VASP format in dir_* directory.
 Technically speaking, SPAP can easily write any structure format supported by ASE.